missionpinball/mpf-docs/events/multiball_lock_name_full.rst

 the arguments below.)

 ``balls``
-  The number of balls this ball saver is saving.
+  The number of balls currently locked in this device.

-``early_save``
-  True if this is an early ball save.